 iMOGEN & fRIENDS - NEW ZEALAND FAREWELL CONCERT

-Imogen was awarded a language scholarship from the Goethe-Institut New Zealand to study in Berlin and relocated to Germany in September 2017.
+Imogen was awarded a language scholarship from the Goethe-Institut New Zealand to study in Berlin and relocated to Germany in late 2017.
 "Imogen & Friends" raised funds in support of the vital tuition needed, such as singing lessons and vocal coaching, to pursue a career as a professional musician in Europe.
 To share more about her career pathway, Imogen spoke on Upbeat for Radio New Zealand Concert:

 In a recent journal publication for the New Zealand Opera Society, an article showcasing this concert included the following editors note: "Imogen is a very fine young soprano, versatile, bubbly and enthusiastic who always gives 100+% in everything that she does and supports all her colleagues.
 She is a true natural stage performer, who has the ability to charm an audience, as many of you who have seen her in performance will know.
 With her natural demeanour there have been so many times that Imogen is the standout performer" (Opera News, 2017).